netarchivesuite/solrwayback/README.md

 Interactive domain link graph
 </p>

-The API for linking to and browsing archived webpages is the same as for Internet Archive:
+The API for linking to and browsing archived webpages is the same as for Internet Archive:<br>
 Internet Archive:https://web.archive.org/web/20080213093319/http://www.statsbiblioteket.dk/ <br>
 SolrWayback: http://server/solrwayback/services/wayback?waybackdata=20140515140841/http://statsbiblioteket.dk/ <br>

-If using a Solr search based web archive such as Shine (https://github.com/ukwa/shine) you only need to change to property pointing from the wayback server to the SolrWayback server.
+If using a Solr search based web archive such as Shine (https://github.com/ukwa/shine) or Blacklight (https://github.com/projectblacklight/blacklight) you only need to change to property pointing from the wayback server to the SolrWayback server.

 Servlet that extracts resources from Warc/Arc-files containing harvested web-pages.
 It can be used to enrich a web-search(Solr etc.) result in warc/arc files with images or direct download link of any mime type in the Warc/Arc-files.
 A Simple front-end is included to demostrate image search from a solr-server where arc-files has been index using